 Who should attend

-Academic and professional supervisors, Academic Level D and above & Professional Level 8 and above who have attended the Managing Very Difficult Workplace Behaviour (LPHR09) workshop.
+All supervisors who have attended the Managing Very Difficult Workplace Behaviour (LPHR09) workshop.

 This half-day follow up workshop is for staff who have completed the Managing Very Difficult Workplace Behaviours workshop – at any time in the past four years.
 This workshop focuses on participant case studies, systems ‘mapping’ of the people involved, and the clarification and/or development of HR case management systems, risk management and protocols when dealing with very difficult workplace behaviour.